AbduLCod3/BrokerConnect2.0/README.md

 ## Introduction
-BrokerConnect is an online platform that users can advertise a property, search for a property or browse through properties.
-To list a property, a user needs to sign up first.
+Dallal-Ki is an online platform for property listings, searches, and browsing.
+To list a property, users must first sign up.

 ## Screenshots
 ![final page](https://github.com/DevAbdul-codeHub/BrokerConnect2.0/assets/46938888/a38635b4-5e71-40d0-8f40-c7f3c36a589c)